 The NAND tree consists of a series chain of NAND gates with each input pin NANDed with the output of the previous NAND.
-Table 5-15 lists the NAND tree pin order.
+Table 5-17 lists the NAND tree pin order.
 Input (1) is the start of the tree and is NANDed with a constant "1".
-Note the LAN8840 has an additional final inversion.